 Hard on vehicles, particularly mirrors, the A pillar and anything hanging off the vehicle such as an awning.
 Back to the bitumen.

 Our route took us past Kodjerning and Moorine wells – both part of the Hunt Track – to Southern Cross.

 The Yellowdine rendezvous was a refuelling point, after which everyone gathered in the open area opposite the roadhouse and had lunch.

+Aaron had mechanical issues with his vehicle and returned home.
 The remaining vehicles headed off on the adventure.